ChiragAgg5k/suraksha-ai/docs/milestone 2.md

 ![Activity Diagram](./activity-diagram.png)

 - **Class Diagram**
-  Users, cameras, and incidents are managed by the central `SPOTAISystem` class.
+  Users, cameras, and incidents are managed by the central `SuRक्षाSystem` class.

   Individual CCTV cameras are represented by the `Camera` class, which stores data about them such as location, settings, and camera ID.
 Its techniques for identifying items, irregularities, and fires allow the system to perform its essential surveillance functions.